blessedjasonmwanza/Fun-PHP/README.md

 -2- Extract Fun PHP file in your project folder

--3- require or include in your pproject files..
+-3- require or include in your project files..